hunchat/hunchat-blog/content/blog/gatsby-multiple-author/index.md

 export default Bio
 ```

 That's it.
-Now you can create other authors and blog posts and assign authors to it.
+Now you can create other authors and blog posts and assign authors to them.